Planning a visit to Boulder Colorado? Here’s my guide to the best things to do and see in the laid back town of Boulder.

 Boulder has a quaint downtown centered on pedestrian friendly Pearl Street.
 It has university students, wide open green spaces, and perpetually blue sunshine-y skies.

 Boulder’s residents are seriously dedicated to outdoor living, including hiking, biking, and climbing.
 But you don’t have to be an endurance athlete to enjoy the beauty and many things to do in Boulder.

 Each year, the outdoor vibe is increasingly leavened with artistic options and a serious farm to table foodie culture.
 Cute coffee shops and healthy food are the norm.

 Best Things To Do and See in Boulder

-Here are the 20 top attractions and things you can’t miss in Boulder.
+Here are my picks for the 20 top attractions and things you can’t miss in Boulder.

 1. Pearl Street